FaisalUmair/udemy-downloader-gui/README.md

 # Udeler | Udemy Course Downloader (GUI)
 A cross platform (Windows, Mac, Linux) desktop application for downloading Udemy Courses.

+#### Project Update:
+__`I am currently not able to give this project enough time to fix the current issues or add new features.
+I am busy with some other projects.
+But I do plan to fix all the issues and add some new features.
+So the maintenance is temporarily on hold and this project is not dead.
+I also plan to make a web only version of Udeler.`__

 ![](https://i.imgur.com/nsaAgDU.gif)

 ### :fire: Features